Pixelssquad/NerdMiner_v2_IdeaSpark1.9in-ST7789-Display-LCD-TFT-170x320/README.md

 ## Very cheap on Aliexpress, Buy here ----> https://s.click.aliexpress.com/e/_DdrhBOZ
 <br>

-I only modified 2 files
+I only modified 2 files, you can use those files on never version if you want to compile yourself
 - platformio.io in main directory
 - tDisplayV1Driver.cpp in \src\drivers\displays